 To dilate veins in children, use a tourniquet appropriate for the size of your patient and position it several inches above the intended site.
 To place a device in a scalp vein, a rubber band with a tape tab, placed above the eyes and ears, is an easily removable tourniquet.
 Make sure the tourniquet isn’t too tight or on too long, indicated by red or purplish skin.
 You should be able to distend veins but still feel a pulse.
 To ease the discomfort of the tourniquet, you can tie it over a sleeve or a gauze 4×4.
 In some cases, especially with premature neonates, you’ll be able to see or feel veins well enough to access them without using a tourniquet.

-Choosing the best site for IV insertion among pediatric patients can be a lot more taxing than the actual insertion procedure but here are some important reminders to do it successfully:
+Choosing the best site for IV insertion among pediatric patients can be a lot more taxing than the actual insertion procedure.
+Here are some important reminders to do it successfully:

-For some young patients–especially those who are 7 years old and below–the presence of a parent is a major support mechanism that can significantly reduce their anxiety.
+For some young patients–especially those who are 7 years old and below–the presence of a parent can significantly reduce their anxiety.
 Older children should also have the option to let their parent be on their side during the procedure to provide additional support.
 For this reason, nurses should never disregard the parent’s participation in this painful procedure.

 According to expert nurse practitioners, a nurse should choose the smallest-gauge catheter (24 or 22) in the shortest length to allow hemodilution of infusates by blood flow around the catheter.
 In neonates, administer I.V. fluids and medications, blood, and blood products via a 24-gauge I.V. device.
 In older children, a 24- or 22-gauge catheter works without increasing the risk of hemolysis.